Gjermundurr/anolab-chatroom/README.md

 # Encrypted chatroom service w/ client GUI application
+A fully functioning chatroom service with a GUI client application.
+To join the chatroom, go to www.anolab06.net and create a user.
+Then download the executable and connect to the chatroom service.

 ### Sources ###
 # socket programming with AES encryption
 https://medium.com/@md.julfikar.mahmud/secure-socket-programming-in-python-d37b93233c69

 # python tutorial:
 https://pythonprogramming.net/client-chatroom-sockets-tutorial-python-3/